Last updated on April 2nd, 2023

-I don’t know how things are done where you live, but when we throw a brunch in the South there is typically some sort of alcoholic beverage served among the finger sandwiches and McCarty pottery.
+I don’t know how things are done where you live, but when we throw a brunch in Mississippi there is typically some sort of alcoholic beverage served among the finger sandwiches and McCarty pottery.
 I’m not talking about bottles of Bud Light iced down in a cooler.
 We do it tastefully.

-If you are planning a Mother’s Day brunch this weekend, this beautiful rose-hued drink would be perfect to serve in lieu of (or in addition to!) a mimosa, bloody Mary, or a screwdriver.
+I have never combined strawberries with ginger before, but I love the spicy hint that it gave this cocktail.
+If you are planning a brunch, shower or holiday party, this beautiful rose-hued strawberry champagne cocktail would be perfect to serve in lieu of (or in addition to!) a mimosa, Bloody Mary, or a screwdriver.

-- 1 pound fresh or thawed frozen strawberries, roughly chopped
+- 1 pound fresh or thawed frozen strawberries roughly chopped

 - 1 cup granulated sugar

-- ¼ cup fresh lemon juice
+- 1/4 cup fresh lemon juice

 - Lower the heat to medium-low and simmer, stirring occasionally, until the strawberries are broken down and softened, approximately 15 to 20 minutes.